filonico/phySCO/README.md

 To run phySCO, just create a dedicated directory and copy into it BUSCO results for the species you want to analyse.
 > **Mind to keep the default structure of BUSCO results**.

-phySCO is currently able to process **just amino acid sequences** of complete single-copy BUSCO genes.
-In fact, amino acids sequences are always returned by any BUSCO analysis run mode (either genome, transcriptome or protein).
-Maybe, in the future, phySCO will be able to process also nucleotide sequences...
+phySCO is able to process **both amino acid and nucleotide sequences** of complete single-copy BUSCO genes.
+Nonetheless, its default behaviour is to work with amino acid sequences, as they are *always* returned by any BUSCO analysis run mode (either genome, transcriptome or protein).

 ## Required softwares and dependencies
 Here is the list of software that phySCO requires: